 The Artist D is the executive editor and co-owner of the fiercely popular culture vessel Fourculture.
-He or she has hosted The Fabulous D Show, a global underground broadcast unearthing truth and extraterrestrialism.
+He, she, it or they have hosted The Fabulous D Show, a global underground broadcast unearthing truth and extraterrestrialism.
 D is an author, photographer, videographer, painter, columnist, raconteur and provocateur.
 Features include print, digital, and numerous appearances on radio.

 A poster child for the term genderqueer, The Artist D has been performing online since the mid-1990’s.
 As a young child in a backwards whitewashed town he began experimenting with art on the Internet.
 After learning HTML 1.0 Artist D started coding his own websites and linking up with others within a digital realm of acceptance.
 Being an unpopular outcast D found where he belonged among friends around the world.
 From that very young teen age he was a unique voice among just a handful displaying their artistic opinion on the Internet.

 Realizing he had an interesting insight Artist D began blogging and webcamming via his website.
 He quickly fell into the Camwhore scene and broadcast his life with a twist!
 D wasn’t just another person sharing their life, he or she was a transgender individual sharing an artistic vision.
 It very well may be that The Artist D was the Internet’s first camwhoring transgender drag queen artist.
 Either way, it certainly got several eyebrows raised in his or her direction.

 As the late 90’s approached it was realized that profit could come from what they called camwhoring*.
 The artist known only as D or by now “The Artist D” began selling his artwork through his website.
 Paintings, books and autographs were offered as well as a place for fans to donate money or purchase gifts for TAD.
 Being a star on your own personal website was the best of times in 1999.
 A panel of Internet camwhore relics would swear to that fact (if most of them weren’t dead or in hiding).